nopnop2002/Arduino-STM32-CAN/stm32f722/README.md

 CANInit(CAN_1000KBPS, 0);  // CAN_RX mapped to PA11, CAN_TX mapped to PA12
 ```

-CAN1_RX mapped to PB8 , CAN1_TX mapped to PB9 (not available on 36-pin package)
+CAN1_RX mapped to PB8 , CAN1_TX mapped to PB9
 ```
 CANInit(CAN_1000KBPS, 2);  // CAN_RX mapped to PB8, CAN_TX mapped to PB9
 ```

-CAN1_RX mapped to PD0 , CAN1_TX mapped to PD1 (available on 100-pin and 144-pin package)
+CAN1_RX mapped to PD0 , CAN1_TX mapped to PD1
 ```
 CANInit(CAN_1000KBPS, 3);  // CAN_RX mapped to PD0, CAN_TX mapped to PD1
 ```